kubernetes/kubernetes/docs/devel/developer-guides/vagrant.md

 #### I just created the cluster, but I do not see my container running!

-If this is your first time creating the cluster, the kubelet on each minion schedules a number of docker pull requests to fetch prerequisite images.
+If this is your first time creating the cluster, the kubelet on each node schedules a number of docker pull requests to fetch prerequisite images.
 This can take some time and as a result may delay your initial pod getting provisioned.

 #### I changed Kubernetes code, but it's not running!

 Are you sure there was no build error?
 After running `$ vagrant provision`, scroll up and ensure that each Salt state was completed successfully on each box in the cluster.
 It's very likely you see a build error due to an error in your source files!

-#### I have brought Vagrant up but the minions won't validate!
+#### I have brought Vagrant up but the nodes won't validate!

 Are you sure you built a release first?
 Did you install `net-tools`?
-For more clues, login to one of the minions (`vagrant ssh minion-1`) and inspect the salt minion log (`sudo cat /var/log/salt/minion`).
+For more clues, login to one of the nodes (`vagrant ssh minion-1`) and inspect the salt minion log (`sudo cat /var/log/salt/minion`).

-#### I want to change the number of minions!
+#### I want to change the number of nodes!

-You can control the number of minions that are instantiated via the environment variable `NUM_MINIONS` on your host machine.
-If you plan to work with replicas, we strongly encourage you to work with enough minions to satisfy your largest intended replica size.
-If you do not plan to work with replicas, you can save some system resources by running with a single minion.
+You can control the number of nodes that are instantiated via the environment variable `NUM_MINIONS` on your host machine.
+If you plan to work with replicas, we strongly encourage you to work with enough nodes to satisfy your largest intended replica size.
+If you do not plan to work with replicas, you can save some system resources by running with a single node.
 You do this, by setting `NUM_MINIONS` to 1 like so:

 ```sh
 export NUM_MINIONS=1